 Every member of a family is the reflection of a family structure— and I am basing this on no science whatsoever.
 I myself am the youngest child of mine and I grew up looking up to a dynamic, trailblazing, albeit intense sister, prone to taking brave initiatives, working all sorts of student jobs and hitchhiking to all sorts of countries.
 A sister who always knows how to be present, regardless of the mood.
 That means knocking down doors to get where she needs to go but also meeting conflicts face-to-face.
 Me on the other hand, witnessing both the highs and the lows, I naturally gravitated towards a discreet and harmonizing way, maybe sometimes to a fault.
 I watched, learned and borrowed a whole lot, to develop in an altogether different direction.
 Petit Frère — which is French for “little brother” — did pretty much the same.

 If traditional, dare I say “nuclear”, type families rely on some sort of shared DNA and perceivable consistency between their various styles, Petit Frère is more of the blended kind.
 The family consists of two widths, Narrow and Wide, each of them an interpretation of one of my display typefaces: namely Grandmaster and Nostra Sett.
 The condensed Grandmaster was my first ever release, joining The Designers Foundry’s catalog in February 2018.
 A few months later, a first version of the extended, monospaced Nostra followed as a work-in progress on the back then relatively new Future Fonts.
 Both designs are the product of a similar time in my life, with similar environment and visual tastes.
-In their own ways they are both sturdy and constructed, with details like ink-trap-ish joints and a peculiar weight distribution in letters like M, N or w.
+In their own ways they are both sturdy and constructed, with details like ink-trap-ish joints and a peculiar weight distribution in letters like M

 Even though Grandmaster came in five weights, its starting point was the black weight which, considered together with Nostra, made it an exploration of the extremes, with thin, regular counter-shapes as a common denominator.
 Both designs presented challenges in dealing with space, whether too much of it or not enough — a rather identical carving exercise, practiced on two radically different blocks.
 But as much as these similarities now seem obvious, both in their look and intent, I was at the time very much unaware of them, simply designing what felt like two very different typefaces, thus making different choices when sometimes facing the exact same situations.

-Born from a lack of space due to its radically condensed structure, Grandmaster shows a somewhat straightforward, geometric approach, with single-bowl a and g, a vertical-legged R or the rather closed, upright apertures in letters like c, e and s.
+.
 With Nostra Sett, on the other hand, the difficulty was not to fit a content but fill a container and although there were added elements like the monospace width and quasi-absence of ascenders and descenders, there was much more freedom, which translated into humanist structures and a higher amount of details.
-Needing to stretch a far as possible, the apertures in letters like c, e and s became almost fully horizontal while stately serifs were added to narrow letters like i or l.
+Needing to stretch a far as possible, the apertures in letters like c

 I love the idea of type being a system, each design presenting a set of rules, and there is a real thrill in exploring what these could become, whether by expanding a glyph-set or trying out new stylistic variations — to go from a set of shapes to an ecosystem.
 This led, over the years, to several highly unsatisfactory attempts at pulling both Grandmaster and Nostra into new directions, often with new widths or optical sizes.
 Then, one day that I was revisiting forgotten folders, the similarities in these attempts became apparent and it seemed evident to try and bridge the gap between the two existing families, like two cohabitating partners bringing into a new home the offsprings from past relationships.